Wayne-cyw/Canada-Wonderland-Optimization/README.md

 ## Limitations

-- **Wait times are estimated.** Queue wait times in the program are pre-set averages and do not reflect real-time conditions at the park on the day of your visit.
-Actual wait times may be significantly longer, especially on busy days.

-- **Walking times are approximate.** Travel times between rides are estimates based on typical walking pace and may vary depending on crowd levels and your actual walking speed.

 - **Performance with many rides selected.** The optimization algorithm runs in O(2^n × n²) time.
 Selecting more than approximately 20 rides may cause the program to run slowly.

 - **Time intervals are 30 minutes.** Arrival and departure times can only be set in 30-minute increments between 10:00 AM and 8:00 PM.
+This is to avoid user maunal inputing time causing formatting error.

 - **Terminal window size.** The program requires a sufficiently large terminal window.
 If the window is too small, the interface may raise an error.
 Full-screening the terminal is recommended.